martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 certificate presented by the server contains the origin in the Subject Alternative Names field.

-[I-D.ietf-httpbis-alt-svc] enables a step of abstraction from the DNS resolution.
+[RFC7838] enables a step of abstraction from the DNS resolution.
 If both hosts have provided an Alternative Service at hostnames which resolve to the IP address of the server, they are considered authoritative just as if DNS resolved the origin itself to